Mesothelioma Statute of Limitations

 The Discovery Rule

-These difficulties led to a challenge of the statute of limitations in a 1973 case, Borel v.
-Fibreboard Paper Products Corporation.
+A 1973 case, Borel v.
+Fibreboard Paper Products Corporation, challenged the application of the statute of limitations.
 Clarence Borel suffered asbestos exposure for over three decades while working with insulation on the job.
 Borel was diagnosed with asbestosis more than thirty years after the initial incident of personal injury.[1]

 Statute of Limitations for Personal Injury Asbestos Cases by State